Women in computing: 1950s

 The NACA, and subsequently NASA, recruited women computers following World War II.
 By the 1950s, a team was performing mathematical calculations at the Lewis Research Center in Cleveland, Ohio, including Annie Easley, Katherine Johnson and Kathryn Peddrew.
 At the National Bureau of Standards, Margaret R. Fox was hired to work as part of the technical staff of the Electronic Computer Laboratory in 1951.
 In 1956, Gladys West was hired by the U.S. Naval Weapons Laboratory as a human computer.
 West was involved in calculations that let to the development of GPS.

 At Convair Aircraft Corporation, Joyce Currie Little was one of the original programmers for analyzing data received from the wind tunnels.
 She used punch cards on an IBM 650 which was located in a different building from the wind tunnel.
 To save time in the physical delivery of the punch cards, she and her colleague, Maggie DeCaro, put on roller skates to get to and from the building faster.

 In Israel, Thelma Estrin worked on the design and development of WEIZAC, one of the world's first large-scale programmable electronic computers.
 In the Soviet Union a team of women helped design and build the first digital computer in 1951.
 In the UK, Kathleen Booth worked with her husband, Andrew Booth on several computers at Birkbeck College.
 Kathleen Booth was the programmer and Andrew built the machines.
 Kathleen developed Assembly Language at this time.

-Mary Coombs (of England) was employed in 1952 as the first female programmer to work on the LEO computers, and as such she is recognised as the first female commercial programmer.
+Mary Coombs (of England) was employed in 1952 as the first female programmer to work on the LEO computers, and as such she is recognized as the first female commercial programmer.

-Ukrainian Kateryna Yushchenko created the Address programming language for the cоmputer "Kyiv" in 1955 and invented indirect addressing of the highest rank, called pointers.
+Ukrainian Kateryna Yushchenko created Address (programming language) for the cоmputer "Kyiv" in 1955 and invented indirect addressing of the highest rank, called pointers.